johnw721/MindCI/README.md

 ## CI + pre-commit

-`.github/workflows/ci.yml` runs on every push to `main` and every PR: ruff lint, full pytest, `py_compile` on entry points, smoke-import all pipeline modules.
+`.github/workflows/ci.yml` runs on every push to `main` and every PR: ruff lint, full pytest, `py_compile` on entry points, smoke-import all pipeline modules, and a `docker build` of the image to catch Dockerfile regressions.

 `.pre-commit-config.yaml` runs the same checks locally before every commit: